use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/getting-started/migrating-from-ink-3-to-4.md

 frontends though, since it breaks the API in two ways:

-first, all contract messages now have a `Result` return type, and second a new field, `lang_err`, will be introduced as part of the contract spec.
+first, all contract messages now have a `Result` return type, and second a new field, `lang_error`, will be introduced as part of the contract spec.
 The second change allows other languages (such as Solang) to use an equivalent `LangError`.

 <details><summary>Click here for a snippet of the new metadata for the Flipper contract.</summary>